With big weddings off the menu for a while, a lot of couples are wondering how to elope and still have a wonderful wedding day experience.

 Weddings are SO expensive.
 This isn’t news to anybody.
-Even travelling abroad, you’ll still likely save a lot of money.
+Even your destination elopement abroad is still likely to save a lot more money.

 Elopement can cost less than a thousand dollars.
-Of course, this doesn’t factor in suits or dresses – but rentable/cheap options of those are also available.
+Of course, this doesn’t factor in suits or a wedding dress – but rentable/cheap options of those are also available.

 Avoiding drama –

-This isn’t to assume that you aren’t supported by your family.
+This isn’t to assume that your family doesn’t support you or that you had parental consent issues.
 It could just be a location issue or conflicts within your family.